Back to Full Menu

 • Training: safety, liability, management and technical training

-• Video Cameras: installation/expansion of video observation cameras and recurring security monitoring fees
+• Video Cameras: installation/expansion of video observation cameras and recurring security monitoring fees, body cameras and dash cameras.

 “The Town of Carver was granted funds for portable communication radios for Operations & Maintenance employees operating the bucket truck, working in trenches, forestry, etc. -- adding another level of safety for our employees.
 Thank you MIIA for continuing to support the purchase of these supplies for a small town like ours that has the same needs as some larger communities with larger budgets.”